Edward Gardner Lewis: Atascadero, California, and World War I

 In 1913, Lewis put together a group of investors to buy up land in San Luis Obispo County, California, starting with Rancho Atascadero.
 He intended to establish a utopian colony there for the American Woman's Republic.
-His planning for what became Atascadero, California, was heavily influenced by the City Beautiful movement and, to a lesser extent, Ebenezer Howard's Garden City designs.
-Starting in 1914, the land was subdivide, thousands of acres of orchards were planted, and a road was built from Atascadero to the Pacific coast at Morro Bay that is now a section of State Route 41.
+Starting in 1914, the land was subdivided, thousands of acres of orchards were planted, and a road was built from Atascadero to the Pacific coast at Morro Bay that is now a section of State Route 41.

 The first building in the new community was a print shop that had the first rotogravure presses west of Chicago.
 The Atascadero Printery is now a listed building on the National Register of Historic Places.
 The architectural centerpiece of the town was the city hall and museum, an Italian Renaissance–style building built of local-clay bricks that was damaged in the 2003 San Simeon earthquake.
 It is no. 958 on the list of California Historical Landmarks.

 In Atascadero, Lewis also built what was claimed to be the "largest dehydrating plant in the world," which supplied the U.S. Army with dehydrated vegetables.
 Profits from this venture went towards the acquisition of 16,000 acres of leases in Wyoming, where he drilled for oil with scant success.
 When the war ended, the U.S. government canceled the dehydrating plant contract and Lewis found himself once more in dire financial straits.